 Grief and Loss

-If you are concerned about coping with a loss, or if it feels like you're becoming depressed as a result of your loss, grief counseling might be important to consider.
+If you are concerned about coping with a loss, or if it feels like you're becoming depressed as a result of your loss, grief counseling is important to consider.
 At Gatewell, we can help you work through the intense feelings associated with your loss so that you can get back to living.
-Grief counseling often uses principles from cognitive-behavioral therapy (CBT) to help you examine your thoughts around the loss, as well as take specific actions that will help you cope more effectively.
+Our grief therapists use principles from cognitive-behavioral therapy (CBT) to help you examine your thoughts around the loss, as well as take specific actions that will help you cope more effectively.
 In tandem with grief counseling, it is important to engage in regular self-care, to seek out social support, and to practice patience and self-compassion with yourself.